Data providers must allocate resources for data management planning and maintain the capacity to:

 Data providers must support coordination by being able to:

-- Participate in national data management committees and forums such as the Interagency Working Group on Ocean Observations’ (IWGOO) DMAC Steering Team, the Federation of Earth Science Information Partners (ESIP), among others.
+- Participate in national data management committees and forums such as the Federation of Earth Science Information Partners (ESIP).

-On the Contribute Data page data providers can find links to the protocols for:
+On the Data Standards and Requirements page, data providers can find links to the protocols for:

-U.S. IOOS Program’s DMAC efforts are subject to the procedural directives published by the NOAA Environmental Data Management Committee.
+U.S. IOOS Office’s DMAC efforts are subject to the procedural directives published by the NOAA Environmental Data Management Committee.
 The NOAA Environmental Data Management Framework (henceforth the Framework) provides the overarching guidance for Environmental Data Management within NOAA programs and the architecture of the DMAC subsystem is consistent with this Framework.
 In particular, the Framework principles guide the DMAC subsystem, especially the notion of a complete Data Lifecycle, which requires planning, and resources to maximize the present and future value of IOOS information.
-The Framework is further refined and tailored to IOOS goals in the IOOS/DMAC Guidance, detailing the specific elements of the DMAC subsystem that will be required of successful applicants.
+The Framework is further refined and tailored to IOOS goals in the IOOS/DMAC Guidance, detailing the specific elements of the DMAC subsystem.